Terms and Conditions for GroceryAid Event Bookings

 We will collect, use, store and transfer your personal data (e.g. your name, email address, dietary requirements), as required for the organisation and administration of the event.
 Your name and company will be placed on the attendee list for each event and this list may be provided to all attendees for them to see who is at the event for the purpose of networking and meetings.

-When you make a booking with us, or express an interest in booking one of our events, we will add you to our mailing list so that we can send you emails about GroceryAid events in the future.
-If you do not wish to be added to our mailing list, you can email [email protected] or unsubscribe at any time by clicking the unsubscribe link in the relevant email communication.
+When you make a booking with us, or express an interest in booking one of our events, we will add you to our mailing list so that we can send you emails about our events in the future.
+If you do not wish to be added to our mailing list, you can email events@groceryaid.org.uk or unsubscribe at any time by clicking the unsubscribe link in the relevant email communication.

-For more information on how we process personal data and the legal rights of data subjects, please see our privacy policy or contact GroceryAid’s events team: [email protected].
+For more information on how we process personal data and the legal rights of data subjects, please see our privacy policy or contact GroceryAid’s events team: events@groceryaid.org.uk.

 8. Refusal of admission

 No attendee will be admitted to the event without a valid ticket.
-GroceryAid may at its discretion refuse admission or require an attendee to leave if the attendee, in the reasonable opinion of GroceryAid or its agents, behaves in a way which may affect the smooth running of the event, the enjoyment of other attendees, and/or the safety of any person.
-In these circumstances the attendee will not be entitled to a refund.
+We reserve the right to refuse admission or require an attendee to leave if their behaviour is deemed disruptive or unsafe.
+In such cases, the attendee will not receive a refund.

-Unless an event is specifically advertised as being open to under 18s, GroceryAid will not admit anyone under the age of 18 to our events.
-We reserve the right to ask to see proof of age on entry and to refuse admission to an event if you are unable to provide proof of age that is satisfactory to GroceryAid.
-If you are refused admission in these circumstances, you will not be entitled to a refund.
+Unless an event is advertised as being open to individuals under 18, we will not admit anyone under that age.
+We may request proof of age upon entry and refuse admission if satisfactory proof is not provided.
+If you are refused admission under these circumstances, you will not receive to a refund.

 9. Speakers, performers and entertainers